 Helen was joined at the ceremony by Rachel Tofts, a personal assistant at NHS Kernow, who became 1 of the organisation’s first Stonewall allies.

 Rachel signed up to the Stonewall Workplace Allies programme, which supports non-LGBTQ+ individuals to create an inclusive environment for everyone, last year.

 She said: “Helen is an inspiration to the LGBTQ community.”

 Stonewall research shows that 1 in 7 LGBT employees (14%) don’t feel able to be themselves at work and almost 1 in 5 LGBT people (18%) have experienced discrimination when applying for jobs because of their identity.

-Sanjay Sood-Smith, Stonewall’s executive director of Workplace and Community Programmes, said: “All of the organisations and individuals recognised in last night’s event are playing a huge role in improving the lives of LGBT people, and should be very proud of their work.
+Sanjay Sood-Smith is Stonewall’s executive director of workplace and community programmes.
+Sanjay said: “All of the organisations and individuals recognised in last night’s event are playing a huge role in improving the lives of LGBT people.
+They should be very proud of their work.

 “We still don’t live in a world where everyone is able to be themselves in the workplace.
 As we know more than a third of LGBT staff (35%) hide who they are at work.
 By taking steps to make their workplaces supportive and welcoming of all lesbian, gay, bi and trans people, these organisations are bringing us closer to a world where everyone is accepted without exception.”